Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 }
 ```

-We are passing the `IMessageSender` to the `IMessage` class and with that service we are injecting
-we can send the message.
+We are passing the `IMessageSender` to the `IMessage` class and with that service we can execute the send message.
 This is a more natural way of writing the code.
-I still do not like it
+I still do not like it that the `Player` and `PremiumPlayer` classes
-that the `Player` and `PremiumPlayer` classes have these methods which are strictly for sending them,
-like the `SendMessage` method and the `Serialize` method, but at least they belong to the `IMessage`
+have these methods which are strictly for sending them, like the `SendMessage` method and the `Serialize` method,
-interface and not longer to the class itself.
+but at least they belong to the `IMessage` interface and not longer to the class itself.

+I would love to invert the dependencies so that the `IMessage` does not have a dependency on the `IMessageSender`!
+The next part will try to give an example of this.

 ### Layers or Services
 Another way to structure this is by making the `MessageSender.Send` a function we can call with